 Drawing inspiration from already successful ideas and analyzing why those ideas became successful is the quickest way to start from a solid & uplifted foundation.
 It’s true for everything, including when you are about to build a referral program.

 Don’t reinvent the wheel.
 Implement what works.
-And if you are on Shopify, install Social Snowball to begin your referral/affiliate program in a jiffy.
+And if you are on Shopify, install Social Snowball to build your referral and affiliate program in a jiffy.